MrKylinGithub/Thinking-In-Game-Development/guide-to-cocos-cyberpunk/02-structure-of-project/en.md

 ### 6、scene-development

-This folder is used to store scenes for testing purpose, such as character controller, bullet, IK, rayscat and so on.
+This folder is used to store scenes for testing purpose, such as character controller, bullet, IK, raycast and so on.

 ### 7、scripts